• Skip to primary navigation

 Facebooktwitterredditpinterestlinkedinmail

-Tagged With: astrophotography, deep sky, galaxy, hydra
+Filed Under: Astronomy Images and Video, Deep Sky astrophotography, deep sky, galaxy, hydra

 Secrets of Nightscape Imaging – Interview with Alan Dyer

-May 28, 2015 By Brian Ventrudo Filed Under: Astronomy Images and Video
+May 28, 2015 by Brian Ventrudo Filed Under: Astronomy Images and Video

 Nightscape of stargazers and the Milky Way through Scorpius and Sagittarius at the Texas Star Party in 2015 (by Alan Dyer)